amieiro/wp-polyglots-facilitator/readme.md

 ### Inputs

 - **Translation type**.
-You can select to translate a plugin, a theme or the Android app.
+You can select to translate:
+    - A plugin.
+    - A theme.
+    - The WordPress Development.
+    - The WordPress Continents & Cities.
+    - The WordPress Administration.
+    - The WordPress Network Administration.
+    - The Android app.
+    - The meta forum.
 - **Translation from**.
 You can select a plugin to translate from _Development (trunk)_ or from _Stable (latest release)_.
 - **Slug**.
 The slug of the plugin or theme.
 You can find it in the URL.
 For